Diesel cars: do they still have mileage for drivers?

-Last year was a bumper year for diesel as a record 1.3 million new cars were registered in the UK, up 0.6% on the previous year.
+It was a bumper year for diesel in 2016 as a record 1.3 million new cars were registered in the UK, up 0.6% on the previous year.
 In March 2017, new diesel car registrations were at an all-time high of 250,000.

-Fast-forward six months to September 2017 – the second pivotal month for car sales as new registration plates come out – the data is much less positive.
+But just six months later in September 2017 – the second pivotal month for car sales as new registration plates come out – the data was much less positive.
 Demand for alternatively fuelled cars grew 41% but diesel saw a 21% decline from a year earlier.
 The numbers dropped significantly from nearly 218,000 in September 2016 to just shy of 171,000 in September 2017.

 What’s fuelling the decline in diesel?

 There are a number of reasons why diesel cars are declining in popularity.
 Questions relating to their effect on the environment have come to the fore, which means motorists are rightly nervous about the future cost of driving diesel cars.

 In 2016 we saw the VW emissions scandal come to light, the Transport for London daily Low Emission Zone in Greater London is now in operation and September saw the introduction of the ‘toughest ever’ EU-wide emissions testing system come into force.